 Approaching the entrance to Perils of the Lost Jungle, the miniature golf course at Woody’s Golf Range, is a close second to approaching a ride at Walt Disney World.
 Dramatic theming, a friendly attendant, excited kids – and a line – all await you.
 No need to be put off, a backstory told through narrative signage and cool props (including individual passports for a 1935 jungle safari) help kill the time.
-The adventure proves worth the wait.
+The adventure proves worth

 The very well-maintained course is full of fun surprises at every hole, like water-zapping cobras that unexpectedly spray water at passersby.
 “Journey deep into the jungle… but beware the mysteries and danger that await you” is the motto for a reason.
 Each of the 18 holes is impressively and cleverly themed, featuring music from popular adventure movies (think Raiders of the Lost Ark), light and sound effects, animatronics and ‘artifacts.’

 Our group of four consisted of parents, a pre-teen and a first grader.
 The first grader became increasingly skittish and, after a few holes, wasn’t willing to enter the small buildings, such as the pyramid and headhunter’s hut, along the way without someone going through with her.
 She later said of the experience, “Really fun and really scary!”